3 tips to get more sales & downloads for your digital products

 You can find walkthroughs for WordPress-based sites here, for Wix here, and Squarespace over here.
 If you're using an online marketplace, you can usually add them in your product description box, but you'll want to dig into the relevant help documentation to be sure.

-As for using it on your Podia Storefront, it’s super easy to add meta descriptions.
+As for using it on your Podia homepage, it’s super easy to add meta descriptions.
 Let’s take a quick spin through it now.

 From there, click “edit” on the product that you want to add a meta description to, and swing by your “sales page” for that product once it loads up.

-Now, look directly below it for the fields “product name” and “storefront description.”
+Now, look directly below it for the fields “product name” and “homepage description.”
 These will register as your meta title and meta description.

 Basically, this is what meta descriptions boil down to for digital download creators: